 There are really only a few things that cause us to suffer, but they definitely get the job done.
-One is clinging.
-There’s something or someone we desire, some particular set of circumstances, some way of thinking or being, and we simply refuse to let go.
-When we’re attached in any way, we are setting ourselves up for pain.
-Attachment to other people (which is a by-product of being human), leads to suffering because we are all in process all the time.
+One is clinging — there’s something or someone we desire, some particular set of circumstances, some way of thinking or being, and we simply refuse to let go.
+When we’re attached in any way, we’re setting ourselves up for pain.
+Attachment to other people (which is a by-product of being human) leads to suffering because we are all in process all the time.
 You can’t “peg” a person, or pin someone down, or own anybody.
-People will choose to be with you, or they won’t.
+People will choose to be with you or they won’t.
 Human beings have an expiration date as well, so even if a person chooses to be with you, eventually they’ll leave you or you’ll leave them.
-Attachment leads to suffering, and with human beings, there’s no way around it, nor do I suggest you try to find one, unless you truly feel called to move to a cave.
-The joy in this life comes from connection.
-From uncovering your gifts and sharing them.
-From touch, from laughter, from being seen and heard and understood and cherished.
+Attachment leads to suffering, and with human beings there’s no way around it, nor do I suggest you try to find one unless you truly feel called to move to a cave.
+The joy in this life comes from connection, from uncovering your gifts and sharing them, from touch, from laughter, from being seen and heard and understood and cherished.
 I wish that for you.
-I hope your heart expands with so much love you have times you think it might just burst.
+I hope your heart expands with so much love you have moments you think it might just burst.
 Otherwise, I really can’t say what the point would be.
-You will lose people you love and it will hurt beyond anything you can fathom, but there’s a beauty in having loved that way.
-That can’t be taken from you.
-You have a light and you’re meant to shine it with whatever time you’ve got.
-And attachment to an idea or a way of being leaves no room for anything else to unfold.
-To evolve, to open.
-You’ll keep growing and learning if you allow yourself to do that.
+You will lose people you love and it will hurt beyond anything you can fathom, but there’s a beauty in having loved that way — that can’t be taken from you.
+You have a light and you’re meant to shine it with whatever time you’ve got, and attachment to an idea or a way of being leaves no room for anything else to unfold, to evolve, to open.
+You’ll keep growing and learning if you allow yourself to shift and change, to loosen your grip on the story.
 It’s natural to all of us.
 Stifling that is a form of death, of strangulation.

 Another is avoidance or denial.
 We know the truth of something, but we refuse to accept it.
 We are so not okay with an idea or a situation, we reject it.
 We fling it from us, or numb ourselves to the heartbreak of the thing.
 We tenaciously push away the undesired outcome, or we make ourselves drunk with distraction so we can pretend it isn’t happening this way.
 You want the truth?
-You can’t handle the truth!
-Except you can, and you’ll have to, because trying to push it down or push it away is simply not sustainable.
-It makes you sick in your soul.
-And it’s exhausting.
+You might as well because trying to push it down or push it away is simply not sustainable, it makes you sick in your soul and it’s exhausting.
 Denial leads to depression.
 Denying your own feelings takes up so much energy, you simply don’t have much for anything else.
 Getting out of bed feels like a herculean effort.
 Forget about tea with a friend.
 Who can muster the energy to shower and go out in public and find the facial muscles to smile?